A Regency History guide to Athelhampton House in Dorset

 There is a small collection of vintage clothing on display, including a Georgian dress and a Regency costume, though sadly, not easy to see from the doorway.

-Vintage clothing in the Dressing Room, Athelhampton House, Dorset
+Georgian dress in the Dressing Room, Athelhampton House, Dorset (2015)

-Georgian dress in the Dressing Room, Athelhampton House, Dorset
+Regency dress in Dressing Room, Athelhampton House, Dorset (2015)

 Yellow Bedroom Closet